African Overland Tours

 Today’s lengthy adventure through rugged roads leads us to an exclusive game farm located 20 kilometres outside of Zambia’s capital, Lusaka.
 Here, you will be able to admire the many zebra, buffalo and springboks that wander freely around the area.
 At the campsite you can unwind next to the swimming pool, or at the camp’s bar.

-Eureka Campsite or similar
+Eureka Camping Park or similar

 Breakfast, Lunch, Dinner